extism/extism/runtime/README.md

 extism = "*"
 ```

+## Environment variables

+There are a few environment variables that can be used for debugging purposes:

+- `EXTISM_ENABLE_WASI_OUTPUT=1`: show WASI stdout/stderr
+- `EXTISM_MEMDUMP=extism.mem`: dump Extism linear memory to a file
+- `EXTISM_COREDUMP=extism.core`: write [coredump](https://github.com/WebAssembly/tool-conventions/blob/main/Coredump.md) to a file when a WebAssembly function traps
+- `EXTISM_DEBUG=1`: generate debug information
+- `EXTISM_PROFILE=perf|jitdump|vtune`: enable Wasmtime profiling

 ## Getting Started

 This guide should walk you through some of the concepts in Extism and the `extism` crate.